oVirt/ovirt-web-ui/README.md

     # or
     make rpm    # to create (s)rpms under 'tmp.repos'

+### Build to engine development prefix

+This allows to run web-ui deployed in ovirt-engine development installation.

+    ./autogen.sh --prefix=/usr --datarootdir=/share
+    make all install-data-local DESTDIR=<path_to_engine_development_prefix>

 ### Development mode

 Please check, you can **build** the application (see above).